 At the Detroit Zoo

-Male Moliko, born in 2007, arrived at the Detroit Zoo in 2009.
-He was joined in 2012 by female Lemon, who arrived with a breeding recommendation.
-These beautiful antelopes can be seen in the African Grasslands across from the zebras.
+Male Moliko (born in 2007) arrived at the Detroit Zoo in 2009.
+He was joined in 2012 by female Lemon (born in 2010) who arrived with a breeding recommendation.
+According to the humans most familiar with them, Moliko is the more personable of the two.
+Whether he's jumping or digging his horns in the dirt, he is ready to play.
+Lemon is very attached to Moliko; where you see one, you will see the other.
+These beautiful antelopes can be found in the African Grasslands across from the zebras.

 Females and calves are a chestnut-brown color while males are gray.
 The lesser kudu has 11-15 white stripes on its body.
 Only the male has open-spiraled horns (which, when the male is fully developed, will have two to three spirals) and a mane along its spine.
 All lesser kudus have two distinctive white markings on the top and bottom part of their neck and white markings along the top of and in between their eyes.